vlang/vtl/README.md

 * * *

-We use VSL as backend for some functionalities and VLS links with existent libraries written in C and Fortran, such as OpenBLAS and LAPACK.
+We use VSL as backend for some functionalities and VSL links with existent libraries written in C and Fortran, such as OpenBLAS and LAPACK.
 These existing libraries have been fundamental for the development of high-performant simulations over many years.
 We believe that it is nearly impossible to rewrite these libraries in native V and at the same time achieve the same speed delivered by them.

 ## Installation